Zheyang1/Zheyang1.github.io/index.md

 - **2024.06.04** A paper comes into the popular paper of <strong>IEEE Transactions on industrail electronics</strong>.
 - **2024.02.22** One first-author paper is acceped by <strong>IEEE Transactions on industrail informatics</strong>.
 - **2024.02.13** MSCA fellowship is successful!
+- **2023.09.26** Join the PolyU as a postdoc researcher.
+- **2023.05.24** So happy to receive my PhD dipoloma!
+- **2023.05.24** Pass my PhD Defense at AAU.

 ## Invited Talks
-- **2023.07.19** 2023 PES Genernal Meeting, Orlando, USA.
+- **2023.07.19** 2023 IEEE PES Genernal Meeting, Orlando, USA.
 A Control Method for Converter-interfaced Sources to Improve Operation of Directional Protection Elements
 - **2022.06.07** CEEGE 2022, Berlin, Germany.
 Fault coordination control for converter-interfaced sources compatible with differential protection during asymmetrical faults
 - **2022.03.15** CEES, Tokyo, Japan.
 Comprehensive current amplitude ratio based pilot protection for line with converter-interfaced sources
 - **2021.12.23** CIEEC, Wuhan, China.
 Fault Current Calculation for Inverter-interfaced Power Sources Considering Saturation Element